NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/input validation/No tamper. Automatic black-box detection of parameter tampering opportunities in Web Applications.md

 In any case where the server does not replicate the client input validation, there is a ==potential parameter tampering attack vector==
 - client and server logic are usually written in different programming languages
-- over time, the validation checks in these two code basis may become out of sync
+- over time, the ==validation checks in these two code basis may become out of sync==

 ## Approach overview